Limited production wines showcasing the uniqueness of Sonoma County.

 Our Late Harvest Semillon is grown in central Alexander Valley at Osborn Ranch, where it is watched continuously during the harvest season and hand-selected clusters of grapes are removed from the vines only when they are sufficiently shriveled.
 Once fermented, the wine is left with a substantial residual sugar level and is then aged in French oak barrels.

-24 months in 1-2 year old French oak barrels
+19 months in French oak barrels